Minors Offered by the College of Fine Arts

 Photography Elective (1)minimum 10 units

-Choose one (1) or more additional photography courses from the list below in consultation with the photo advisor; consult Jamie Gruzska for current offerings.
+Choose one (1) or more additional photography course.
+Recent offerings are listed below, some are offered intermittently; consult Jamie Gruzska for current offerings.

 Photo History Required Course (1)minimum 9 units